islamazhar/GapProber/README.md

 `sudo apt-get install build-essential`

-Once you have `Bowtie2`, `Python 3.7`, and `C++` install,  to execute GapProber cd to the cloned repository and run the following command.
+Once you have `Bowtie2`, `Python 3.7`, and `C++` installed,  to execute GapProber cd to the cloned repository and run the following command.

  `Python GapProber.py --output <path to the output filled contig> --scaffolds <path to the scaffold file> --reads <fragment paried reads seperated by commas>`